-Currently, I am working on modeling of evaporation phenomena in droplets.
-In particular, I am studying the motion of colloid particles under the influence of the fluid flow in the bulk and interfacial currents on the surface of the droplet.
+One side of my recent research activity involved modelling of evaporation phenomena in droplets.
+In particular, I studied the motion of colloid particles under the influence of the fluid flow in the bulk and interfacial currents on the surface of the droplet.
 The flows are greatly affected by external sources (such as heating) and the intrinsic properties of the system (such as non-zero size of particles).
 I believe, the ideas that I develop here can be helpful in understanding the colloid transfer phenomena and can find applications in 3D printing.

 It is known for the Vlasov-Poisson system that the solutions may not be as nice as in the case of whole space.
 I am working on the stationary solutions of the Vlasov-Poisson system with boundary conditions under a variety of settings.
 I am also investigating the stability of the statioanary solutions.